There’s No Such Thing as Open & Go Curriculum

 So, so often I’m asked, “What curriculum should I buy?”
 Because we often assume that finding the best curriculum is the most important aspect of homeschooling.
 And once you’ve figured that out, you’re done.
 Good to go.
 Ready to homeschool!

-If you’ve discovered that there really is no such things as open & go curriculum, I have a few tips for you, to help you find confidence and ease on your homeschooling journey.
+If you’ve discovered that there really is no such thing as open & go curriculum, I have a few tips for you, to help you find confidence and ease on your homeschooling journey.

 If there’s no such thing as open & go, then what?